 Provisional Interconnection Service shall mean Interconnection Service provided by Transmission Provider associated with interconnecting the Interconnection Customer’s Generating Facility to Transmission Provider’s Transmission System and enabling that Transmission System to receive electric energy and capacity from the Generating Facility at the Point of Interconnection, pursuant to the terms of the Provisional Large Generator Interconnection Agreement and, if applicable, the Tariff.

 Provisional Large Generator Interconnection Agreement shall mean the interconnection agreement for Provisional Interconnection Service established between Transmission Provider and/or the Transmission Owner and the Interconnection Customer.
 This agreement shall take the form of the Large Generator Interconnection Agreement, modified for provisional purposes.

+Queue shall mean a queue for valid Interconnection Requests for the Serial Interconnection Study Process or the Definitive Interconnection Study Process.

-Queue Position shall mean the order of a valid Interconnection Request, relative to all other pending valid Interconnection Requests, that is established based upon the date and time of receipt of the valid Interconnection Request by the Transmission Provider.
+Queue Position shall mean the order of a valid Interconnection Request, relative to all other pending valid Interconnection Requests, in either the Serial Interconnection Study Process or the Definitive Interconnection Study Process.
+In the Serial Interconnection Study Process, the Queue Position is established based upon the date and time of receipt of the valid Interconnection Request by the Transmission Provider.
+Where a Transmission Provider is administering a Definitive Interconnection Study Process, all Interconnection Requests studied in a single Cluster shall be considered equally queued but Clusters initiated earlier in time shall be considered to have an earlier Queue Position than clusters initiated later.
+The Queue Position of an Interconnection Request shall have no bearing on the allocation of the cost of the common Network Upgrades identified in the applicable Cluster Study (such costs will be allocated among Interconnection Requests in accordance with Section 10.4).

+Readiness Milestone(s) shall have the meaning set forth in Section 10.11 of the LGIP.

 Reasonable Efforts shall mean, with respect to an action required to be attempted or taken by a Party under the Standard Large Generator Interconnection Agreement, efforts that are timely and consistent with Good Utility Practice and are otherwise substantially equivalent to those a Party would use to protect its own interests.

+Resource Plan shall mean any process authorized or required by Applicable Laws and

+Regulations for, inter alia, the selection of Generating Facilities interconnected to the Transmission System of Transmission Provider.

+Resource Planning Entity shall mean any entity required to develop a Resource Plan or

+conduct a Resource Solicitation Process.

+Resource Solicitation Cluster shall mean a Cluster Study associated with a Resource Plan or related process.

+Resource Solicitation Process shall mean any process authorized or required by Applicable Laws and Regulations for the acquisition of Network Resources.

-Scoping Meeting shall mean the meeting between representatives of the Interconnection Customer and Transmission Provider conducted for the purpose of discussing alternative interconnection options, to exchange information including any transmission data and earlier study evaluations that would be reasonably expected to impact such interconnection options, to analyze such information, and to determine the potential feasible Points of Interconnection.
+Scoping Meeting shall mean the meeting between representatives of the Interconnection Customer and Transmission Provider conducted for the purpose of discussing the proposed Interconnection Request, alternative interconnection options, to exchange information including any transmission data and earlier study evaluations that would be reasonably expected to affect such interconnection options, to analyze such information, and to determine the potential feasible Points of Interconnection.

+Serial Interconnection Study Process shall mean the process of studying Interconnection Requests on a serial basis inclusive of the Interconnection Feasibility Study, the Serial Interconnection System Impact Study, the Interconnection Facilities Study, and the Optional Interconnection Study Process.